Tucson AZ vS Phoenix AZ: Which Arizona City Fits You Travel Best?

 Climate - Extremely hot summers - normally 10oF/5.56oC higher temps than Tucson, with elevation at 1086ft/331m, warmer from less elevation And usually more arid with less rainfall than Tucson

-Cost of Living - Mostly higher housing purchase prices, plus increased daily costs.
+Cost of Living - Increased daily comparable living & lodging costs.
 Sun City here was the 1st Retirement Living in AZ.

 Attractions - Major sports teams, large malls & shopping centers, big-city nightlife, more eats.